After Wisdom Tooth Removal

 SHARP EDGES: If you feel something hard or sharp edges in the surgical areas, it is likely you are feeling the bony walls which once supported the extracted teeth.
 Occasionally small slivers of bone may work themselves out during the following week or so.
 If they cause concern or discomfort, please call the office.

-SORE THROAT: This is not uncommon after oral surgery.
+SORE THROAT: This is not uncommon after Wisdom Teeth Removal.
 The muscles get swollen and this may make swallowing painful.
 This should go away on its own in 2-3 days.